openprov/ssi-consultancy/InteroperabilityTestHarness.md

   - configure checks for "test-cases" and "comparators" in configuration.
   - configure saves complete configuration.
   - No need for notion of converter-tests - comparator-specific interoperability tests can check the complete configuration themselves.
+  - configure calls register_test_cases with test-cases directory
+  - "testcase" - assumed prefix for test case files.
+  - register_test_cases
+    - All directories matching testcaseNNNN are searched.
+    - All files in each such directory are listed, and filtered so that only those with an extension matching one of those in prov_interop.standards (see above) for which a comparator exists are considered.
+    - All possible combinations of pairs of the remaining files are calculated to give a set of (test-case-number, format1, file1, format2, file2) tuples.
+    - These are saved in a test_cases variable, for use in auto-generating test-case methods.
 * Tests - prov_interop.test_harness
   * HarnessResourcesTestCase